rwgx1/rwgx1.github.io/ArcoLinuxD_Install.md

 Ubuntu = 97
 Arch/Arco = 18

-Erik Dubbois is the main man https://erikdubois.be
+Erik Dubois is the main man https://erikdubois.be
 He is one awesome dude.
 On YouTube, Discord etc.

 ## Get this iso